tudor-malene/Easygrid/README.md

 FAQ:
 ------------------

+### I want to implement my first grid.
+What are the steps?    ###
+A: First you need to annotate the controller with @Easygrid, and define the static grids property where you can define the grid.
+In the gsp (if it belongs to that controller), all you have to do is:
+  1) add <r:require modules="easygrid-jqgrid-dev,export"/> ( or whatever impelementation you're using )
+  2) <grid:grid name="your_grid_name"/>

 ### Why is the default configuration so large?    ###
 A: It is so large because the plugin is highly configurable, and designed to minimize code duplication.